-The amounts reported represent the aggregate grant-date fair value of the stock options and restricted stock units awarded to the named executive officer in fiscal 2022, calculated in accordance with ASC 718.
+- The amounts reported represent the aggregate grant-date fair value of the stock options and restricted stock units awarded to the named executive officer in fiscal 2022, calculated in accordance with ASC 718.
 Such grant-date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
 The assumptions used in determining the grant date fair value of the stock options reported are set forth in Note 9 to our audited consolidated financial statements included elsewhere in this prospectus.

-The amounts reported represent the aggregate fair market value of RSUs granted in the year ended December 31, 2022 and calculated based on the closing stock price times the numbers of shares vested in accordance with FASB ASC Topic 718 ("ASC Topic 718").
-The assumptions used in determining the grant date fair value of the stock options reported are set forth in Note 9 to our audited consolidated financial statements included alseed on the closing stock price times the numbers of shares vested in accordance with FASB ASC Topic 718 ("ASC Topic 718").
-The assumptions used in determining the grant date fair value of the stock options reported are set forth in Note 9 to our audited consolidated financial statements included elsewhere in this prospectus.
+The amounts reported represent the aggregate fair market value of RSUs granted in the year ended December 31, 2022 and calculated based on the closing stock price times the numbers of shares vested in accordance with FASB ASC Topic 718 "ASC Topic 718").
+The assumptions used in determining the grant date fair value of the stock options reported are (1) - (2) - set forth in Note 9 to our audited consolidated financial statements included elsewhere in this prospectus.

 The amounts include matching contributions under our 401(k) plan (\$12,200 for Dr. Yang, \$12,200 for Dr. Hsu and \$6,975 for Mr. Sarena), life insurance premiums (\$1,722 for Dr. Yang, \$2,053 for Dr. Hsu and \$2,218 for Mr. Sarena), and medical insurance opt-out for Dr. Yang in the amount of \$2,400.
-Mr. Sarena joined Apexigen as its Chief Operating Officer in January 2022 and was appointed President and Chief Operating Officer in February 2023.
-(2)
+(3) - Mr. Sarena joined Apexigen as its Chief Operating Officer in January 2022 and was appointed President and Chief Operating Officer in February 2023.
+(4)